FakeCoder01/synapse/ai_robot_ws/README.md

 1.  **Verify Dependencies**: Ensure you have installed the hardware-specific Python packages on your host computer:
     ```bash
     sudo apt-get install python3-paho-mqtt python3-pyttsx3 python3-pyaudio
+    # WARNING: pykinect2 is difficult to install on Linux.
+This is a known
+    # challenge.
+You may need to research how to build it from source or
+    # use an alternative like the 'ros-humble-libfreenect-camera' package.
     ```
 2.  **Launch the Main Hardware Stack**: This is the primary command for running your physical robot.
 It starts all hardware drivers, the AI stack, and the Nav2 stack in navigation (not mapping) mode.